 BACKGROUND: This email was written just before my first meeting with C. McKelvey, Director of Lipscomb University‘s relatively new Center for Spiritual Renewal, which I learned about from my good friend Steve G., owner of Brentwood Landscapes, Inc. Dr. McKelvey is the first prominent representative of Nashville-area churches of Christ with whom I have discussed my true beliefs (or lack thereof, depending upon one’s perspective)… To some readers this may seem a trivial matter; however, it is anything but trivial when one has been raised in the Nashville-area church and sent to the most prominent local Christian school from first grade all the way through college — especially when one’s father is a locally famous professor at said private university.
-I abandoned Christian fundamentalism in my early 30s and have since made an effort to spread this message of truth: The way forward for all of mankind is to abide by basic universal spiritual principles and to abandon all forms of fundamentalist belief systems — whether religious or political, focusing on the similarities rather than the differences.
+I abandoned Christian fundamentalism in my early 30s and have since made an effort to spread this message of truth: The way forward for all of mankind is to prioritize living according to basic universal spiritual principles ahead of all forms of rigid, exclusive, or fundamentalist belief systems — whether religious or political, focusing on the similarities rather than the differences.

 Dear Dr. McKelvey,